Core

 (ensemble::Ensemble)(Z; aggr = median)

-Defines an ensemble based on a collection of estimators
+Defines an ensemble of estimators

 which, when applied to data Z